UPCOMING CLASSEs, WORKSHOPS, and events

 Class fee includes 20 lbs of our in-house clay and firing.
 You can purchase additional clay if you end up wanting more.
 You will need a basic tool kit which you can either purchase from our online store or on the first day of class.
 You are also welcome to bring your own tools!
 Your class comes with 8 hours of open studio time to come in and practice what you are learning in class.
 More details about open studio times and logistics during the first week of class.

-handbuilding Independent study: 8 week class
+handbuilding independent study : 8 week class

 When: Thursday mornings from 9:30 am-12:30 pm.
-8 Weeks beginning June 27 and ending August 15.
-There is no class on July 4.
+8 weeks beginning May 1 and ending June 19.

 Instructor: Stephanie LeBaudour